English (ENGL)

 ENGL 235 Reading Hip Hop (3 Credits)

 This course introduces students to the study of hip hop as a literary genre that is rooted in the vernacular languages and cultural practices of the African diaspora.
-Students will engage literary and critical works and examine the genre's connection to movements such as the Harlem Renaissance and Black Arts Movement.
+Students will engage literary and critical works and examine the genre's connection to movements such as the Harlem Renaissance and the Black Arts Movement.
+Fulfills the Humanistic Perspectives requirement for Gen Ed.

 Pre-Requisite(s): ENGL 101